 Chair: Celia A. Brownell, PhD

-The Developmental Psychology Program trains students at the doctoral level in the major areas of development including socio-emotional development, cognitive development, language development, and social-cognitive development.
-Students master the basic theoretical issues that drive inquiry in developmental psychology and the research methods needed to address both basic and applied research questions.
-The goal of the program is to train productive developmental scientists who will work primarily in academic settings but who are also prepared for other careers that require an in-depth knowledge of child development theory and research.
+The Developmental Psychology Program trains students at the doctoral level in the major areas of development, including socio-emotional development; cognitive and perceptual development; motor development; language and communicative development; and social perception and social-cognitive development.
+Students master the current and historical theoretical issues that drive inquiry in developmental psychology and the research methods needed to address both basic and applied research questions.
+The goal of the program is to train productive developmental scientists for careers in academic settings, who are also prepared for non-academic careers that require an in-depth knowledge of child development theory and research.

-The program is heavily research focused.
-Through close interaction with a faculty mentor, students achieve expertise in a particular area of research within developmental psychology.
-At the same time they acquire broad exposure to the multiple psychological processes underlying development through courses, seminars, colloquia, and attendance at national and international meetings.
-Collaborative research and cross-disciplinary training is encouraged.
-Students become productive scholars with several presentations and publications by the time they earn the Ph.D.
-Graduates of the program typically are hired into academic or research settings, with some students pursuing more applied careers in social policy institutes or government agencies.
+Through close interaction with a faculty mentor, students achieve expertise in a particular area of inquiry within developmental psychology.
+At the same time, they acquire broad exposure to the multiple psychological processes underlying development through courses, seminars, colloquia, and attendance at national and international meetings.
+Collaborative research and cross-disciplinary training is strongly encouraged.
+Students become productive scholars by the time they earn the PhD, with multiple presentations and publications.
+Graduates of the program typically are hired into academic or research settings, with some students pursuing applied careers in social policy institutes, government, or health agencies.

-Other notable features of the program include the high quality of faculty research, teaching, and mentoring, and the excellent financial and academic support for students who are treated as junior colleagues in a community of developmental scholars.
+Other notable features of the program include the international renown of the faculty, high quality of faculty mentoring, and excellent financial and academic support for graduate students who are treated as junior colleagues in a community of developmental scholars.

-For additional information, see Developmental Program Student Handbook
+For additional information about requirements and training, see Developmental Program Student Handbook.

 Other Developmental Program Resources

 - International Society for the Study of Behavioral Development

 - American Academy of Pediatrics